-Designated Develop ment EAR Number EAR 1523 Proposal Extraction and processing of up to 200,000 tonnes of sand and gravel per annum over a 30 year period from a total resource of 4,000,000 million tonnes.
+Designated Develop EAR Number EAR 1523 Proposal Extraction and processing of up to 200,000 tonnes of sand and gravel per annum over a 30 year period from a total resource of 4,000,000 million tonnes.
 Location 39 Razorback Road, Running Stream, NSW 2850 (Lot 2 DP 569979) Applicant Plantation Pine Products Australia Pty Ltd Date of Issue 2 March 2021 Date of Expiry 2 March 2023 General Requirements The Environmental Impact Statement (EIS) for the development must comply with the requirements in Clauses 6 and 7 of Schedule 2 of the Environmental Planning and Assessment Regulation 2000.
-In particular, the EIS must include: an executive summary; a comprehensive description of the development, including: a detailed site description and history of any previous quarrying on the site, including a current survey plan; identification of the proposed works and components (including any existing infrastructure that would be used for the development); an assessment of the potential impacts of the development, as well as any cumulative impacts, including the measures that would be used to minimise, manage or offset these impacts; a detailed rehabilitation plan for the site; any likely interactions between the development and any existing/approved developments and land uses in the area, paying particular attention to potential land use comflicts with nearby residential development; a list of any other approvals that must be obtained before the development may commence; the permissibility of the development, including identification of the land use zoning of the site; identification of sensitive receivers likely to be affected by the development using clear maps/plans, including key landform areas, such as conservation areas and waterways; a conclusion justifying why the development should be approved, taking into consideration: alternatives; the biothysical, economic and social impacts of the project, having regard to the principles of ecologically sustainable development; and whether the project is consistent with the objects of the Environmental Planning and Assessment Act 1979; and Concultation within the document is neither false nor misleading.
-Consultation In preparing the EIS for the development, you should consult with relevant local, State or Commonwealth Government authorities, infrastructure and service providers and any surrounding landowners that may be impacted by the development.
-The EIS must describe the consultation that was carried out, identify the issues raised during this consultation, and explain how these issues have been addressed in the FIS Key Issues The EIS must assess the potential impacts of the proposal at all stages of the development, including the establishment, operation and decommissioning of the development.
+In particular, the EIS must include: • an executive summary; • a comprehensive description of the development, including: - a detailed site description and history of any previous quarrying on the site, including a current survey plan; - identification of the resource, including the amount, type, composition; - the layout of the proposed works and components (including any existing infrastructure that would be used for the development); - an assessment of the potential impacts of the development, as well as any cumulative impacts, including the measures that would be used to minimise manage or offset these impacts; - a detailed rehabilitation plan for the site; - any likely interactions between the development and any existing/approved developments and land uses in the area, paying particular attention to potential land use conflicts with nearby residential development; - a list of any other approvals that must be obtained before the development may commence; - the permissibility of the development, including identification of the land use zoning of the site; - identification of sensitive receivers likely to be affected by the development using clear maps/plans, including key landform areas, such as conservation areas and waterways; • a suitable monitoring and reporting procedure to ensure that the total resource extracted by the development does not exceed 5 million tonnes; • a conclusion justifying why the development should be approved, taking into consideration: - alternatives; - the biophysical, economic and social impacts of the project, having regard to the principles of ecologically sustainable development; and - whether the project is consistent with the objects of the Environmental Planning and Assessment Act 1979; and Consultation In preparing the EIS for the development, you should consult with relevant local, State of Commonwealth Government authorities, infrastructure and service providers and any surrounding landowners that may be impacted by the development.
+The EIS must describe the consultation that was carried out, identify the issues raised during this consultation, and explain how these issues have been addressed in the EIS.
+Key Issues The EIS must assess the potential impacts of the proposal at all stages of the development including the establishment, operation and decommissioning of the development.